mistaka0s/talks-using_ansible_effectively_for_deployments/markdown.md

 Variable order and precedence
 ]
 .right-column[
-Ansible 2.x has order of precedence
+Ansible 2.x has order of precedence for variables
 ```
 - role defaults
 - inventory file or script group vars